se-edu/learningresources/contents/naturalLanguage/nl.md

 ## What is NLP?
 Natural Language Processing (NLP) is the set of methods for making human language accessible to computers.
-Recent advances in NLP have given rise to useful tools that have become embedded in our daily lives: spam and phishing classification keeps inboxes sane<sup>[1](#footnote1)</sup>;
+Recent advances in NLP have given rise to useful tools that have become embedded in our daily lives, for example: spam and phishing classification keeps inboxes sane<sup>[1](#footnote1)</sup>;
 automated chatbots lighten the load on customer support staff and provide customers with immediate feedback<sup>[2](#footnote2)</sup>;
 machine translation bridge the gap between cultures<sup>[3](#footnote3)</sup>.